 keyword (which causes the frozen plan to be ignored).
 Compare the performance of the two queries.
 If ignoring the frozen plan did not improve performance, keep the plan frozen and remove %NOFPLAN from the query.

-When you upgrade Caché to a new version, existing Query Plans are automatically frozen.
-This ensures that a software upgrade will never degrade the performance of an existing query.
+When you upgrade Caché to a new major version, existing Query Plans are automatically frozen.
+This ensures that a major software upgrade will never degrade the performance of an existing query.
 After a software version upgrade, perform the following steps for performance-critical queries:

 Execute the query with the plan state as Frozen/Upgrade and monitor performance.
 This is the optimized Query Plan that was created prior to the software upgrade.